Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Examples:

-9) Sandbox mode for agents (safe testing on realistic data)
+9) Sandbox mode for the agent (safe testing on realistic data)

 You want: